Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**10.1A.** For Multiplayer tournaments at Regular Rules Enforcement Level, a minimum of four (4) players must participate.
+**10.1A.** For Multiplayer Tournaments at Regular Rules Enforcement Level, a minimum of four (4) players must participate.

-**10.1B.** For Multiplayer tournaments at Competitive Rules Enforcement Level, a minimum of sixteen (16) players must participate.
+**10.1B.** For Multiplayer Tournaments at Competitive Rules Enforcement Level, a minimum of sixteen (16) players must participate.

 ## 10.2 Number of Rounds